ms/buildtogether.tech/git-team/index.md

    fixme=true %}

-We will modify Amira's prompt to include her desktop user ID (`amira`) and working directory (initially `~`) to make it easier to follow what's happening.
+We will modify Amira's prompt to include her desktop user ID (`amira`) and working directory (initially `~`, meaning "home directory") to make it easier to follow what's happening.
 First, she updates her desktop repository to make sure she is starting with the most recent set of files:

 ```sh
 amira:~ $ cd bst